-MailChimp on the other hand has several DIY how-to-guides and tutorials for free users.
-No videos or webinars making it such a bummer for visual learners.
+MailChimp on the other hand has several DIY how-to guides and tutorials for free users.
+No videos or webinars make it such a bummer for visual learners.

 However, it’s not all dull and gloom.
 Once you’ve paid up, you get 24/7 chat and email support.
 Phone support comes with the premium version.

 Winner: MailChimp.
 Offering 24/7 support and phone support seals the deal.
 Even though Klaviyo has numerous resources, they need to work on their 24/7 live rep.

 Money makes the world go round.
 So you know how much you have to spare on an email marketing tool.